Marnie Bassett

 Flora Marjorie (Marnie) Bassett FAHA FRHSV (30 June 1889 – 3 February 1980) was an Australian historian, biographer and travel writer.
 Her writing focussed on women's and family history, with particular attention to people from Australia.

 Early life

 Bassett was born in Melbourne to academic parents, Sir David Orme Masson, a professor of chemistry, and Mary Masson, née Struthers.
 Her brother was Sir James Irvine Orme Masson.
 She grew up in and around the University of Melbourne.
-During her childhood, he and her family went on three trips to Europe, which allowed for her love of history, literature and music to grow.
+During her childhood, she and her family went on three trips to Europe, which allowed for her love of history, literature and music to grow.